stockbrot/squad-topography/README.md

 0
 0
 ```

-This just tells qgis that this "world" is at 1,-1, this prevents the contours from flipping later.
-*This is required for generated heightmaps that have no geospatial data.
-Apparently you can attach a CRS but I had minimal success.*
+This tells QGIS that the "world" coordinates are at 1, -1, which prevents the contours from flipping later.
+This is required for generated heightmaps that have no geospatial data.
+While you can attach a CRS, I had minimal success with this approach.

-With the heightmap layer selected in qgis, you go to Raster -> Extraction -> Contour.
+With the heightmap layer selected in QGIS, go to Raster -> Extraction -> Contour.

-Default values are fine as is, you should test which "Interval between contour lines" fits best for your landscape, by setting the "Layer Style" of your heightmap to contour.
-For Yehorivka I used 50.
+Default values are generally fine, but you should test which "Interval between contour lines" fits best for your landscape by setting the "Layer Style" of your heightmap to contour.
+For Yehorivka, I used an interval of 50.

-From here on you can follow this tutorial by "Geospatial School": [Tutorial](https://www.youtube.com/watch?v=0oyZ0gwLKXY)
+You can follow this tutorial by "Geospatial School": [Tutorial](https://www.youtube.com/watch?v=0oyZ0gwLKXY)

-I used the following field calculations for *Yehorivka* for context:
+For the context of Yehorivka, I used the following field calculations:

-### elevation
+### Elevation
-To get the correct elevation labels, I used two actors placed in *Yehorivka* in the *Squad* SDK, and used those two values to get the total elevation in meters from *Yehorivka*, which is 161 meters.
+To get the correct elevation labels, I placed two actors in Yehorivka in the Squad SDK and used their values to determine the total elevation, which is 161 meters.

-Since QGIS output the ELEV attribute ranging from 250 - 5850, you can remap the values to a new elevation value by doing:
+Since QGIS output the ELEV attribute ranging from 250 to 5850, you can remap these values to new elevation values by using:

-`UE4 Height Range / QGIS Height Range` --> `160/5600` = 0.028
+UE4 Height Range / QGIS Height Range --> 160/5600 = 0.028

-You can also use this value as the z-factor for the hillshading layer style, seems to fit nicely!
+You can also use this value as the z-factor for the hillshading layer style, which looks nice!

+The calculation for the new elevation variable is:

+`floor("ELEV" * 0.028 + 60) - 1`

-`floor("ELEV"*0.028+60)-1` the +60 is the MSL (Mean Sea Level).
-Since we don't have actual MSL values, I just asked ChatGPT to generate some close approximations based on geographical similarities.
+The +60 is the Mean Sea Level (MSL).
+Since actual MSL values are not available, I used close approximations based on geographical similarities suggested by ChatGPT.

-Keep following the tutorial with the new `elevation` variable used, instead of `ELEV`
+Continue following the tutorial with the new elevation variable instead of ELEV.

-### index
+### Index
-I used a 5 meter scale for each index line, since *Yehorivka* is fairly flat.
+For Yehorivka, which is fairly flat, I used a 5-meter scale for each index line.

+The calculation is:

 `if("elevation"%5=0,1,NULL)`

 ---